The Digital Evolution Of The Gold Standard

 Democratizing Access to precious metals

-The solution suggested by the well-known “if you don’t hold it, you don’t own it” principle, which some bullion stackers treat as an unquestionable rule, often reflects the perspective of investors living in stable, affluent countries, where secure home storage is a realistic option.
+The solution suggested by the well-known If you don’t hold it, you don’t own it principle, which some stackers treat as an unquestionable rule, often reflects the perspective of investors living in stable, affluent countries, where secure home storage is a realistic option.
 It overlooks, however, the circumstances of millions of people elsewhere, for whom security concerns, inadequate housing, political instability, or weak legal protections make storing precious metals at home neither practical nor desirable.
 It also overlooks that the principle is difficult to reconcile with institutional ownership: a pension fund may own allocated bullion, but no one would expect it to store that bullion itself.

 Kinesis bullion